 Did you know?: There is a distinction between a true physical barrier and a ‘chemical based physical barrier’ – we offer both and the difference is typically not actually known to builders, consumers and the public.
 If the physical material contains a chemical product that kills or repels termites it’s technically not a true physical barrier – it’s a chemical barrier.

-We prefer to use Term-Seal, Kordon & Homeguard products for our range of ‘chemical physical barrier’ options.
-With these options we complete the termite management system in two steps (Part A & Part B) to ensure protection under the slab or to penetrations and then the full cavity protection to prevent concealed access from the slab edge.
+We prefer to use Term-Seal Termite Management System Components & Products for new contruction termite management.
+Offering 50 year life expectancy and warranty.
+With these options we complete the termite management system in two steps (Part A & Part B) to ensure protection under the slab or to penetrations and then the full cavity protection to prevent concealed access via the slab edge.
+Whilst no longer specifically referred to as Part A & B in the applicable Australian Standards, we require multiple site visits to install a complete termite management system so therefore refer to each separate visit as A & B.

-Naturally RID is accredited in the installation and supply of all products and systems we offer.
+Naturally RID Pest is accredited in the installation and supply of all products and systems we offer.

-You should consider a physical termite barrier when:
+You should consider a termite management system when:

 - Building a new home.